-Step 17 Independent of the Server Role you chose in Step 8, you must choose the database you will use, as shown in Figure 2-12, "Choosing a Database".
-From the drop-down menu, choose either Embedded Sybase (Sybase ASA, 8.0.1 is embedded) or External Oracle (Testing of ISC 3.2 has been done with Oracle 9.2.0.1.
-If you would like to use another version of Oracle, see Oracle's compatibility information.).
+Step 20 Independent of the Server Role you chose in Step 9, you must choose the database you will use, as shown in Figure 2-14, "Choosing a Database".
+From the drop-down menu, choose either Embedded Sybase (Sybase ASA, 8.0.1 is embedded) or External Oracle.
+(Testing of ISC 4.0 has been done with Oracle 9.2.0.5 with the security patch for Oracle Alert #68 (3811906).
+If you would like to use another version of Oracle, see Oracle's compatibility information.)
 Then click Next.